Trends and Distributions

 - Yahr, R., Coppins, B.J., & Ellis, C.J.
 (2014) Quantifying the loss of lichen epiphyte diversity from the pre-industrial Exmoor landscape (south-west England).
 The Lichenologist, 46: 711-721.

-Focussing on lichen epiphytes, our work explores the relative importance of large-scale drivers (climate, pollution, landscape-scale habitat quality) in explaining species distributions (Ellis & Coppins 2010a,b), while showing also that patterns of species richness are determined by historic habitat structure (Ellis & Coppins 2007, 2009).
+Focussing on lichen epiphytes, our work explores the relative importance of large-scale drivers (climate, pollution, landscape habitat quality) in explaining species distributions (Ellis & Coppins 2010a,b), while showing also that patterns of species richness are determined by historic habitat structure (Ellis & Coppins 2007, 2009).
 This historic effect is caused by a lag-time in the response of populations to landscape change, which represents an 'extinction debt', warning us that species rich sites may be vulnerable to ongoing biodiversity loss despite their protection.
-Our simulations suggest that these remnant populations may now be too small and isolated to recover into regenerated woodland (Ellis 2017), making translocation a necessary option.
+Analysis of record data shows that rare and threatened lichens have continued to decline over the last 50 years (Ellis & Coppins 2019), while simulations suggest that their remnant populations may be too small and isolated to recover into regenerated woodland (Ellis 2017), making translocation a necessary option.